Do you want to learn how to use the WordPress FAQ block to boost your SEO?

 Now, let’s kick things up a notch.
 Ready?

-You’re going to learn how to create FAQs that get you ranking higher in search results.
+You’re going to learn how to create FAQs that help you gain market share from competitors.

 How to Use FAQ Blocks to Supercharge Your Traffic